 FAQs

-The Wyoming State Highway 22 (WY 22) Corridor Project – Jackson to Wilson is located in Teton County, and extends approximately 5.7 miles from the US 89/WY 22 intersection (known locally as the Y intersection) at Broadway Avenue in Jackson west through Wilson and includes existing Tribal Trail Road to S. Park Loop/W Boyles Hill roads.
+The Wyoming State Highway 22 (WY 22) Corridor Project – Jackson to Wilson is located in Teton County, extending approximately 5.7 miles from the WY 22 Y intersection at Broadway Avenue in Jackson west through Wilson, and extending south to South Park Loop/Boyles Hill Road.
 A roughly 0.25-mile section of WY 22, from the Y intersection extending west, lies within the Town of Jackson limits.

 The purpose of this project is to improve safety and mobility for all users and modes of transportation through the approximately 6-mile segment of the WY 22 corridor between Jackson and Wilson.

 This section of WY 22 is Wyoming’s busiest and most congested two-lane highway.
 Daily traffic on WY 22 has increased by 20 percent over the last 10 years.
-Project needs include reducing the potential for crashes, reducing peak period travel time delay, and accommodating existing and future person trips.
-See the Purpose & Need page for additional detail regarding the purpose and need for the project.
+Traffic growth during peak travel hours was even higher during this timeframe, with approximately 30 percent growth in the morning peak hour and 17 percent in the evening peak hour.
+Project needs include reducing the potential for crashes, reducing peak period travel time, and accommodating existing and future person trips.
+Without improvements, delay during peak travel hours in both directions of WY-22 will worsen, particularly in the busiest highway segments.

 NEPA stands for the National Environmental Policy Act.
 It requires federal agencies to assess the environmental effects and input from the public of their proposed actions prior to making decisions.
 For this project, the lead federal agency is the Federal Highway Administration (FHWA).
 Three “classes of actions” prescribe the level of documentation required in the NEPA process: Categorical Exclusions, Environmental Assessments, and Environmental Impact Statements.
 In consultation with FHWA, WYDOT will determine the appropriate level of NEPA documentation or class of action after early project activities, termed pre-NEPA, have been completed.